 Our renowned Comprehensive Programs for K-12 and Adult students pair private lessons with musicianship classes, ensemble offerings, frequent performance opportunities, progress reporting, and professional accompaniment, to provide a fully rounded education that accelerates learning and development.

-Students may choose to participate in one of four tiers: Core, Full, Suzuki, and Extended.
 To learn more about the value offered by our Comprehensive Programs, visit our our K-12 Comprehensive Program or Adult Comprehensive Program pages.

 Can I Register for Classes or Ensembles if I don’t take Private Lessons?